Mi nombre es Diego.

 Sometimes when my class makes our weekly visit with Jesus in the Blessed Sacrament in our school chapel, my teacher, Mrs. Hernandez, gives each of us a little book that has the actual words that Our Lady spoke to Juan Diego.
 Mrs. Hernandez says that when Our Lady said those words to Juan Diego that she was also speaking them to each one of us.
 She says that Jesus loves us so much that He wanted His Mother to be our Mother too!

 I learned that Jesus was born in Bethlehem.
 Mary wrapped her Child, Jesus, in swaddling clothes and laid Him in a manger.
 Mary is the Mother of Jesus.
 Then 33 years later, as she was standing at the foot of the Cross when Jesus was dying to take away all our sins, He gave us Mary to be our Mother too.
-It was at the foot of the Cross that we became her children.
 Mrs. Hernandez says we should receive Mary’s words into our hearts as the words of a Mother speaking to her child.

 I hope you love her words as much as I do.
 And, if you haven't already, I hope you can visit the Basilica Shrine of Our Lady of Guadalupe one day too.
 It's truly an amazing place.